 RUSSIA – HELMET – ENLISTED MAN/NCO – GARDE du CORPS

 As a rule, we rarely stray from offering Imperial German artifacts on our website.
-This is one of those times when an item deserves to be shared with you.
+BUT – This is one of those times when an item deserves to be shared with you.

 The helmet’s correct and original chin scales are present.
 The wearer’s right side sports a large gold, red, and blue kokarde that is similar in style to those used by Württemberg, Saxony, Hesse-Darmstadt, and Baden.
 It is far different from the Prussian pattern and, in my opinion, more elegant.
 The helmet’s exterior displays some minor dimpling in perhaps three or four places.
 These are in NO way detractive to the helmet’s overall appearance.
 The large detailed Eagle and crown are silver toned.
-The rear visor sports three different levels in the “Lobstertail” style also favored by the Imperial German GduC and Küraßier Regiments, originally intended to protect their wearers’ necks from sword slashes.
+While firmly seated, there is a bit of wiggle to the Eagle.
+The rear visor sports three different levels in the “Lobstertail” style also favored by the Imperial German GdC and Küraßier Regiments, originally intended to protect their wearers’ necks from sword slashes.